On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Hypergeometric series

 Another integral representation for hypergeometric series is given by Barnes \cite{Gradshteyn:1702455} in the form of summation over Cauchy residues: \be _2F_1\left[ \right](z)=\frac{\Gamma(c)}{\Gamma(a)\Gamma(b)}\frac{1}{2\pi \I}\int\lm_{-\I\infty}^{\I\infty}\frac{\Gamma(a+s)\Gamma(b+s)\Gamma(-s)}{\Gamma(c+s)}(-z)^s\,ds, \ee where $|{\rm arg}(-z)|<\pi$ and the integration contour separates poles of $\Gamma(-s)$ from the poles of $\Gamma(a+s)$ and $\Gamma(b+s)$.

 The hypergeometric equation has regular singularities at points $0$, $1$ and $\infty$.
-Therefore the hypergeometric series as a solution to the hypergeometric equation can be extended to the disk $|z|>1$ and re-expanded in terms of series convergent in that area: \be \ee This relation is an analytic continuation of the hypergeometric series form $|z|<1$ to $|z|>1$.
+Therefore the hypergeometric series as a solution to the hypergeometric equation can be extended to the disk $|z|>1$ and re-expanded in terms of series convergent in that area (in applying this relation we imply that $c$, $\pm(a-b)$ are not integer so that both hand sides do not have poles in parameters): \be \ee This relation is an analytic continuation of the hypergeometric series form $|z|<1$ to $|z|>1$.
 A value of multi-valued function $(-z)^a$ and similar ones is defined by the following condition: